yay135/gene_connectivity/readme.md

 Data is included the in repository, the data is downloaded automatically when the repository is cloned.

 #### 3.5.2 Data types
 The data includes expression data normalized and MinMax scaled.
 They are in folder "gtex_tcga_normal", "tcga_ccle_bc" and "tcga_cptac_bc".
-The first word indicated training data source, the second word indicates testing data source and the third word indicates whether the data is normal or breast cancer.
+The first word indicates training data source, the second word indicates testing data source and the third word indicates whether the data is normal or breast cancer.
 For example, "gtex_tcga_normal" indicates training on gtex normal dataset and testing on tcga normal dataset.

 The X.csv is the training predictor gene expression dataset.
 The y.csv is the training inferred gene expression dataset.